 BOARD OF SUPERVISORS AGENDA LETTER

 Agenda Number:

 Clerk of the Board of Supervisors

 105 E. Anapamu Street, Suite 407 Santa Barbara, CA 93101 (805) 568-2240

-Department Name: CEO

-Department No.: 012
+Department Name: CEO Department No.: 012

-For Agenda Of: September 11, 2018
+For Agenda Of: October 9, 2018 Placement: Administrative

-Placement: Administrative

-Auditor-Controller Concurrence

 Estimated Tme:

 If Yes, date from:

 Vote Required: Majority

 TO: Board of Supervisors

 FROM: Department Mona Miyasato, County Executive Officer

 Director(s)

 Contact Info: Robert Lewin, Director of Emergency Management

-SUBJECT: Re-Ratification Proclamation of Local Emergency Caused by Drought Conditions,
+SUBJECT: Re-Ratification Proclamation of Local Emergency Caused by Drought

-Last Action August 14, 2018, All Supervisorial Districts, (Thirty-Day Renewal)
+Conditions, Last Action September 11, 2018, All Supervisorial Districts, (Thirty-

+Day Renewal)

 County Counsel Concurrence

+Auditor-Controller Concurrence

-As to form: Yes As to form: N/A
+As to form: N/A

 Other Concurrence: N/A

 As to form: N/A

+As to form: Yes

 Recommended Actions:

 That the Board Supervisors:

-- a) Adopt a Resolution re-ratifying the Proclamation of Local Emergency Caused by Drought Conditions that exist in Santa Barbara County pursuant to Government Code Section 8630(c); and - b) Direct the Office of Emergency Management to return monthly for re-ratification of the Emergency until such a time that weather and water supply conditions dictate otherwise; and - c) Determine that this project was found by your Board to be exempt from the provisions of California Environmental Quality Act (CEQA) pursuant State CEQA Guidelines Sections 15061(b) (3) and 15269(a), and that the proposed actions are within the scope of the prior CEQA exemption.
+- a) Adopt a Resolution re-ratifying the Proclamation of Local Emergency Caused by Drought Conditions that exist in Santa Barbara County pursuant to Government Code Section 8630(c); and - b) Direct the Office of Emergency Management to return within 30 days for re-ratification of the Emergency until such a time that weather and water supply conditions dictate otherwise; and - c) Determine that this project was found by your Board to be exempt from the provisions of California Environmental Quality Act (CEQA) pursuant State CEQA Guidelines Sections 15061(b) (3) and 15269(a), and that the proposed actions are within the scope of the prior CEQA exemption.

 Summary Text:

-This item is on the agenda to re-ratify the Proclamation of Local Emergency Caused by Drought Conditions that was last re-ratified on August 14, 2018.
+This item is on the agenda to re-ratify the Proclamation of Local Emergency Caused by Drought Conditions that was last re-ratified on September 11, 2018.

 On January 15, 2014, the Secretary of the United States Department of Agriculture (USDA) Declared 27 Counties in California, including Santa Barbara County, to be designated as primary natural disaster areas due to drought conditions.
 On January 17th, 2014, the Governor declared a statewide State of Emergency for Drought.
 On the same date the Santa Barbara County Director of Emergency Services proclaimed a Local Emergency Caused by Drought Conditions in Santa Barbara County.

 On April 7, 2017, following significant winter rains in California, Governor Edmund G. Brown issued an executive order ending the drought state of emergency, in most counties, including Santa Barbara County.
 Despite the Governor ending the drought state of emergency, local drought conditions continue.

 Background:

 Santa Barbara County is at the D2 Drought level of Severe, which warrants the re-ratification of the Local Emergency Caused by Drought Conditions.
 The County Office of Emergency Management (OEM) is currently at a level one activation.
-OEM continues to conditions coordinate and communication and outreach plans with stakeholder agencies to support the County Drought Task Force (DTF).
+OEM continues to monitor conditions and coordinate County communication and outreach plans with stakeholder agencies to support the County Drought Task Force (DTF).
 The DTF will be reconvening in the near future to attain updates and to identify potential plans for drought response, recovery, and mitigation from the local water purveyors.

-As of August 27, 2018 the capacity of Lake Cachuma is 33.2% (from a low of near 7%) with 64,149 acrefeet.
+As of September 17, 2018 the capacity of Lake Cachuma is 32.0% (from a low of near 7%) with 61,926 acre-feet.
 This is below the capacity in January 2014 when the County Board of Supervisors first proclaimed a drought emergency.
 As the water capacity in Lake Cachuma continues to drop it will be necessary to once again place an emergency pumping barge in Lake Cachuma because the water level will fall below the level needed for the water to flow unassisted into Tecolote Tunnel and the South Coast distribution system.
 The current projection is that the barge will be needed in 2019.